Make a No Win No Fee claim with our Friendly, UK-based Personal Injury Solicitors

 Working on a no win, no fee basis

-If you've suffered an injury which wasn't your fault, then you may be in a position to make a claim for compensation.
+If you've suffered an injury which wasn't your fault, then you may be eligible to make a claim for compensation.
 Compensation is not a question of 'cashing in' or profiteering.
 It is simply the case that payouts allow claimants to recover from financial and emotional losses caused by their injury, and a fair compensation payment will allow just that.
 Why should those who have been injured due to the negligence of another bet left to suffer on-going pain, distress and financial hardships?

 In order to make a successful claim for personal injury compensation it's vital two criteria be met.
 Firstly, you must have been involved in an accident which wasn't your fault, and was caused by the negligence of a third party.
 Secondly, as a result of this accident, you must have suffered some kind of long term injury or illness.
 For the purposes of a claim, this 'injury' can be physical or psychological in nature.
-The 'accident' in question might have been a one-off incident, or a longer term problem such as an unsafe working environment.
+The 'accident' in question might have been a one-off incident, or a longer term problem such as an unsafe working environment causing serious illness.
 Put simply, if you've been hurt and it wasn't your fault, you're already suffering.
 There's no reason this suffering should continue in the form of direct expenses, lost earnings or a reduced quality of life.

 An accident could be something as simple as a slip on a wet supermarket floor, or a more complex case of medical negligence.
 If you feel you may be in a position to seek compensation then call us on 0808 115 0700, and our trained advisers will note the details of your case.
 Should we feel your claim is likely to be successful, we'll put you in touch with a personal injuries lawyer who will work to build the strongest possible case on your behalf.